jlam303/toDo/README.md

 In the project directory, you can run:
 ### `npm i`

-Do this first to install dependencies and thats it.
+Do this first to install dependencies and then run npm start to start the app.

 ### `npm start`